atlanticcanadacdc/outsideSubmissionTemplate/README.md

 ## Contact

 Please use our [discussion board](https://github.com/atlanticcanadacdc/template/discussions) to contact us with questions, concerns, ideas, or other topics of discussion related to the data entry template.
 We will get back to you as soon as possible!
-Alternatively, see http://accdc.com/en/contact-us.html for our contact information.
+Alternatively, send an email to [datasubmissions@accdc.ca](mailto:datasubmissions@accdc.ca).